 Security Access Manager has tuning options to ignore one or more of the LDAP suffixes.
 For instance, you can configure those suffixes that do not contain Security Access Manager users or groups and must not be searched.
-This is controlled by the value of the ignore-suffix stanza entry in the ldap.conf configuration file.
+This is controlled by the value of the ignoresuffix stanza entry in the ldap.conf configuration file on the IBM Security Access Manager appliance.